FAST-PCA: A Fast and Exact Algorithm for Distributed Principal Component Analysis: Introduction

 PCA is a non-convex problem since the uncorrelated constraint requires the solution to be a specific element on the Stiefel manifold.
 Recently, some algorithms in the field of distributed optimization were proposed to deal with non-convex problems.
 While some of those deal with unconstrained problems~\cite{proxpda}, some are developed for non-convex objectives with convex constraints~\cite{bianchi.jakubowicz.2013, wai.scaglione.lafond.2016}, while some methods guarantee convergence only to a stationary point~\cite{chen.mingyi.2021}.
 For these reasons, none of the existing distributed algorithms for non-convex problems are directly applicable for the PCA objective.
+A recent work based on perturbation theory for linear operators based on the Picard iteration was proposed for distributed optimization in~\cite{picard}.
+The extension of this work in~\cite{picardPCA} demonstrated the application of the distributed Picard iteration (DPI) method to distributed PCA but it could only prove local convergence, i.e., if the estimate is already ``close enough" to the optimal solution, then it converges to the optimal point at a linear rate.
+Furthermore, the DPI method suffers from two more limitations in terms of its theoretical analysis, namely it requires the covariance matrix to be full rank as well as the upper bound on step size required for convergence guarantees is not quantified in terms of problem parameters like eigengap, data dimension etc. Thus, many gaps still remain to be filled in distributed PCA.